AVAILABLE NOW — Retail Banking VR Training Bundle

 Yet, for all the awareness and efforts, diversity fatigue has set in for many companies: the feeling that all this effort is not making enough of an impact, which isn’t exactly motivating.

-The meaning and impact of diversity fatigue
+The meaning & impact of diversity fatigue

-It might seem like a known conundrum, but the term diversity fatigue has been around since the 1990s, according to Employers Council, which defines it as
+It might seem like a known conundrum, but the term diversity fatigue has been around since the 1990s, according to Employers Council, which defines it as:

-The stress associated with management’s attempts to diversify the workforce through recruiting and retention efforts.
-Over recent years, it’s taken on an expanded meaning, to include people just feeling tired of talking about diversity, or the lack thereof.
+Over recent years, the term has taken on an expanded meaning to include people just feeling tired of talking about diversity or the lack thereof.

 True learning in the realm of diversity and inclusion requires learners to step into the shoes of others to experience life at work from their point of view and identify behavior in themselves and their team members that could be problematic.